10 Steps to Manage Business Energy Costs

 The following actions are applicable to most businesses.

 End of day shut-down procedure

 Develop and commit to an overnight and holiday shutdown procedure.
-These procedures can be as simple as having the last person to leave turn off the lights and other equipment or can be automated with a building management system or equipment timers.
+This can be as simple as having the last person to leave turn off the lights and other equipment.

 Set computers and other equipment to automatically turn off at the end of the day.
 Appliances such as printers and photocopiers often can be set to ‘energy saving’ modes.

-Larger businesses should consider shut down procedures for data centres and computers as well as shutting down or minimising the out of hours energy use of larger equipment such as boilers, chillers and air compressors.
+Larger businesses should consider shut down procedures for data centres and computers.
+Try to minimise or shut down the out of hours energy use of larger equipment such as boilers, chillers and air compressors.

 Remind after-hours cleaners to turn off lights when they leave.